-That’s when I started to teach to earn a living.
-I wasn’t making much — my first job teaching high-risk students only paid $20 an hour — but my past taught me that I had to be in charge of my own financial life, regardless of my situation.
+That’s when I started to teach.
+I wasn’t making much — my first job teaching high-risk students only paid $20 an hour — but I had to be in charge of my own financial life.

 I think that’s why the conversation about retirement embarrassed me at first — but ultimately, it proved to be an inspiration.
 Don and I were close in age, but he was so far ahead of me when it came to investing for his future.
 Our relationship ended shortly thereafter (the breakup had nothing to do with money), but I’d already hit the ground running, trying to make up for lost time.

 I started reading financial magazines and money columns in newspapers.
 I wanted to begin saving right away, but I didn’t have much to put aside at first.
 To open a Roth IRA with one of the major providers, I needed to start with $1,000, which I didn’t have.
 So I opened an IRA with my credit union instead, squirreling away $100 a month.
 Then, I signed up for my school’s 403(b) plan, investing just $50 a month.
-It wasn’t much, but it was all I could afford at the time.
 My 403(b) contributions were automatically deducted from my paycheck, so I never missed the money.

 To open a Roth IRA, I needed to start with $1,000, which I didn’t have.
 So I opened an IRA with my credit union instead, squirreling away $100 a month.

-Although I was diligently investing what I could, two or three years into opening my 403(b), I noticed my money was hardly growing.
+Although I was diligently investing, two or three years into opening my 403(b), I noticed my money was hardly growing.
 The only investment option I had when I opened the account was variable annuities.
 I remember the salespeople selling the plans, and like other teachers I knew, I had fallen prey to their tactics.
-And it didn’t help that, as in many other school districts, we had few retirement options to choose from.

 I didn’t know at the time that variable annuities were laden with high, hidden fees and offered lousy returns.
 When I realized I wasn’t getting much growth, my reporter’s instinct kicked in.
 I started reading about 403(b)s through an advocacy website called 403bwise.
 I called my provider to ask what the fees were and how much commission my salesperson was making.
 I could never get a straight answer.
 And when I asked about taking my money out, I learned that there were would be a high surrender fee, somewhere between $600 and $700.